 My Husband’s First Furniture Makeover

-Today’s makeover is a little different than normal.
-This time, my husband, who has never worked on a piece from start to finish, is going to take you through his very own furniture makeover.
+Today’s project is a little different than normal.
+This time, my husband, who has never worked on a piece from start to finish, is going to take you through his very own first furniture makeover.

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.